FAQ

 - Cross-continental collaboration: your project needs to promote collaboration between African and European youth and address shared challenges.
 You will need to demonstrate a clear common goal and explain how this cooperation is beneficial for both.

-- Marginalised youth: make sure your project has a strong emphasis on benefitting marginalized groups while reflecting on how your organisation is suited to work with these groups.
+- Marginalised youth: make sure your project has a strong emphasis on benefitting marginalised groups while reflecting on how your organisation is suited to work with these groups.

 - Sustainability: you will have to explain the continuity of your project after the end of the grant period.
 In other words, how you foresee your activities to continue or for the results of your activities to create change after the project period ends.

-Please read the [funding manual – available soon] for more information.
+Please read the [funding manual] for more information.

 How long will my project last?